-Finding fish in the open sea can be more difficult than in shallower water, but the same principles apply: Combine the right water temperature, weather, bait, and current over any structure, and you’re bound to find fish.
+Finding fish in the open sea can be more difficult than in shallower water, but the same principles apply: Combine the right water temperature, weather, bait or fish lures, and current over any structure, and you’re bound to find fish.

 In the sea, big fish come surprisingly close to shore.
 When near-shore fishing, look for predators to use the coast as a natural barrier to corral baitfish.
 Also, waves breaking on the beach produce highly oxygenated water that heats up faster than deeper water.